 On the Welcome to the Dimension Wizard page, click Next.

-On the Select Related Tables page, verify that no tables are selected, and then click Next.
+On the Select Creation Method page, verify that the Use an existing table option is selected, and then click Next.

-In the Attributes pane, select Internet Sales, and then change the Name property in the Properties window to Item Description.
+In the Attributes pane of the Dimension Designer for the Internet Sales Order Details dimension, select Sales Order Number, and then change the Name property in the Properties window to

-In the NameColumn property cell, select (new), select Product for the source table, select EnglishProductName for the source column in the Object Binding dialog box, and then click OK.
+In the NameColumn property cell, click the browse button (...).
+In the Name Column dialog box, select Product from the Source table list, select EnglishProductName for the Source column, and then click OK.

 Add the Sales Order Number attribute to the dimension by dragging the SalesOrderNumber column from the InternetSales table in the Data Source View pane to the Attributes pane.